 A more significant down payment means you have lesser periods to repay the loan.
 It also means lower monthly payments.
 Lenders see you have the ability to repay your loan and will not hesitate to lend you more money in the future.

 When you have a plan to buy a home, save some money towards the down payment.
 You can start as early as even three years prior.
 You’ll be surprised at how much you’ll have saved when applying for the mortgage.
+You can also take advantage of mobile home loans to help you with the down payment and monthly payments.
+Just make sure you understand the terms before signing.

 Keep in mind that there are lenders who set a minimum down payment, consider that as you save up.
 You have the provision of paying more, though.